 - Repeat the same procedure with as many towels as you would like.
 Here I used the small scraps from my hearts to make triangles on a second towel.

-- This time I used a blue spray paint.
-You can use whatever colors you would like on these tea towels.
+- For the second towel, I used blue spray paint.
+You can use whatever colors you would like.

 - To make this easy for little kids, I used a kitchen sponge cut into some small pieces.
+Then just dab on Testors craft paint as it is good to use on fabric.
 Be sure to put paper under the towel to protect your surface.
-Then just dab on Testors craft paint as it is good to use on fabric.
-I used two different colors but you can choose as many or as few as you would like.

 - When using the craft paint, you can remove the freezer paper right away.
 Just peel it away from the fabric.
 It really does remove that easily!